junior1712/28East/README.md

 # Google Maps Web Application with Address Autocomplete

 ## Overview
-This project implements a web application using This project was generated using Angular CLI version 19.1.4 and Google Maps.
+This project implements a web application using Angular CLI version 19.1.4 and Google Maps.
 The key feature of this application is an interactive Google Map that allows users to search for a location via an **Address Autocomplete** feature.
 Upon selecting a location, a pin drops at the selected location, and the map is centered on it.

 ### Features:
 - **Address Autocomplete**: Users can search for a location using the Google Places Autocomplete API.